matthew-e-brown/assignmatts/src/templates.typ

     set list(indent: 1.25em, spacing: par-spacing)
     set enum(indent: 1.25em, spacing: par-spacing)

-    // Remove the regular block spacing underneath that appears after tight lists.
-This joins them
-    // with the paragraphs that follow them. let list-show-fn = it => {
-        // Also make any equations within them only be `par-leading` away (give or take) from the
-        // paragraph before them.
-        show math.equation: set block(spacing: par-leading)
-        it + v(par-leading, weak: true)
-        // (this is a temporary workaround: what would be preferred would be to only put block
-        // spacing _between_ two paragraphs, not _before and after every_ paragraph).
-    }

-    show list.where(tight: true): list-show-fn
-    show enum.where(tight: true): list-show-fn

     // Highlight links blue and underline them, but only if they're hyperlinks show link: it => {
         if type(it.dest) == str and (